lorenzozaccomer/iterative-multiplier/README.md

 ### Documentation

-Files:
-- Iterative_Multiplier__SOFTWARE.pdf
+Folders:
-- (folder) images: some screen about the simulation with ModelSim
+- images: some screen about the simulation with ModelSim
-- (folder) report: reports generated via Xilinx ISE
+- report: reports generated via Xilinx ISE
-- (folder) software: advice to install Xilinx ISE on your computer
+- software: advice to install Xilinx ISE on your computer

 ### Code